This week's question comes from Nora:

 - How did I feel when I immediately parted from my date?

 Track the answers as you continue to date multiple people.
-This will begin to give you insight into your own emotional and behavioral patterns around dating
+This will give you important insights into your own emotional and behavioral patterns for love and dating.

-Many of our clients ask us why would they bother going on a date with someone they’re not attracted to.
-This is where you will make some of your best discoveries that will lead you to your soulmate.
+Stick with us here because going on a date with someone you are not attracted to is how you will make some of your best discoveries that will lead you to your soulmate.

 We’re not suggesting you get into a committed relationship with someone you don’t find attractive – quite the opposite.
 We don’t want you to settle for less than you desire, but a date is only an hour or two out of your life.

 Also, when you release the need to find attraction before going on a date you will find more people to date.
-Dating To Discover™ is like being in a “Dating Lab” that allows you to evaluate yourself and your dates from an entirely new perspective – one that will ultimately lead you to selecting a match for long-term satisfaction and commitment over time.
+This allows you to evaluate yourself and your dates from an entirely new perspective – one that will ultimately lead you to select a match for long-term satisfaction and commitment over time.

 When you are not attracted to your date, you don’t have a lot at stake or high expectations it will lead anywhere.
 This gives you the opportunity to be authentic and to simply be unapologetically you.

-- After date 5 or 6, then you can start to evaluate and see if the person is a good match for you or not.
+If you’ve been using your dates to investigate your strategies and practice being authentic, then you can start to evaluate and see if the person is a good match for you or not after date 5 or 6.

 Be careful that you don’t rush into a commitment too early and take yourself off the market.
 Anyone who wants to jump into exclusivity with you will patiently wait for you to be ready to commit.
-If they don’t wait for you, then they’re not a good match for you long-term.
+If they don’t wait for you, then they’re not a good match for you long-term anyway.

-Putting off exclusivity allows you to evaluate the person for who they are instead of through the rose-colored glasses of excitement.
-See the person for who they are and evaluate their behavior without giving this person the benefit of the doubt.
+Putting off exclusivity allows you to evaluate your dates for who they really are instead of through the rose-colored glasses of excitement.
+Never give a stranger the benefit of the doubt.

 One of the biggest mistakes people make is they Date Backwards™.
-They give the benefit of the doubt to a stranger and then once they’re in a committed relationship then they take the rose-colored glasses off finding disappointment in their selection.
+They give the benefit of the doubt to a stranger and then once they’re in a committed relationship, they take off their rose-colored glasses only to find fault and disappointment with their partner.

 How do you feel when you spend time with this person?

-How do the two of you navigate the bumps in the road?
+How do the two of you navigate miscommunication or disagreements?

-How does he/she respond to you when you’ve been triggered or you’re upset in some way?
+How do they respond to you when you’ve been triggered, or upset?

-When you connect with someone who has the same values as you do that person is an ideal candidate for a long-term match.
+Connecting with someone who has the same values as you do makes that person a candidate for a long-term match.

-Through the dating process you’ll want to notice where your date spends his/her resources: time, energy, and money.
-This will reveal what that person truly values.
+Through the dating process, you’ll want to notice where your date spends their resources: time, energy, and money.
+This will reveal to you what they truly value in life.

 It’s not possible to have a conversation with someone about their values.
 The reason a conversation about values is useless is because, for example, no one will tell you they don’t value honesty.
-Values are something you discover as you spend more time with them.
+Values are something you discover as you spend quality time with them.

-There will always be challenges in life (whether or not you are in a partnership).
-It is having shared values that creates longevity in relationship.
-The two of you will find your way back to each other no matter the challenge because you both value the same things.
+There will always be challenges in life (whether you are in a partnership or not).
+Life will throw you curveballs.
+Having shared values creates longevity in an intimate relationship.
+You can always find your way back to each other no matter the challenge because you both have the same priorities.

-Ultimately the dating process is a selection process and it’s important to take your time with it rather than rush to a commitment.
+Ultimately the dating process is a selection process and it’s just as important to know who to deselect as it is to select.